saram88/BattleShip/README.md

 # Data model

-I have chosen to put the computer in a class called Battleshipboard.
+I have chosen to put the model in a class called Battleshipboard.
 There it is defined size, number of ships, position and playing field.
-It runs twice.
+It runs both for player and computer.

 # Testing